Quick and Easy Sourdough Discard Pizza Dough Recipe

 This simple sourdough discard pizza dough can be made in under one hour making it the perfect choice for when hunger strikes.
 With a delightfully tangy flavor and a nice chewy texture this will quickly become your favorite quick pizza crust recipe!

 This sourdough pizza dough recipe is a “cheater” sourdough recipe using both yeast and sourdough discard for the perfect combination of the classic sourdough flavor and incredibly fast rise time.
-This pizza recipe makes for a thicker crust that is absolutely delicious and one of our favorite ways to make homemade pizza on busy weeknights!
+This pizza dough uses sourdough discard, so it’s a great way to use up extra sourdough starter!

-Why You Should Make Homemade Pizza Crust:
+Why You Should Make Homemade Sourdough Pizza Crust:

 Pizza dough tastes so much better homemade but many don’t bother with making homemade pizza because they don’t have any special equipment such as a pizza peel or pizza oven and often are running low on time to let traditional dough rise.
-This recipe doesn’t require any special equipment and cuts the rise time down to 30 minutes, meaning you can have pizza night with all of your favorite toppings any day of the week!

 Why this Pizza Crust Uses Sourdough Discard: